U.S. transport chief, foreign policy aides quit after Capitol violence

 ISOLATED AND ANGRY

-Trump has increasingly isolated himself in the White House, relying on a small group of diehard loyalists and lashing out at those who dare to cross him, including Vice President Mike Pence.
+Trump has increasingly isolated himself, relying on a small group of diehard loyalists and lashing out at those who dare to cross him.

-An administration official said that “national security officials who are loyal to their oath to the constitution will be standing watch until Inauguration Day and will then turn over power to the duly elected new president.”
+An administration official said “national security officials who are loyal to their oath to the Constitution will be standing watch until Inauguration Day and will then turn over power to the duly elected new president.”

-There has been no indication that Secretary of State Mike Pompeo, a close Trump ally, plans to resign.
+There has been no indication Secretary of State Mike Pompeo, a close Trump ally, will resign.
 But he put daylight between himself and Trump by condemning the mob that overran the Capitol as “criminals”.

-Trump’s top cabinet secretaries – Pompeo, Treasury Secretary Steven Mnuchin, Acting Defense Secretary Christopher Miller and Acting Attorney General Jeffrey Rosen - are not expected to quit, but other lower-profile cabinet members could still leave, according to a person familiar with the matter.
+Trump’s top cabinet secretaries – Pompeo, Treasury Secretary Steven Mnuchin, Acting Defense Secretary Christopher Miller and Acting Attorney General Jeffrey Rosen - were not expected to quit, but lower-profile cabinet members could still leave, according to a person familiar with the matter.

-But a State Department adviser on Iran, Gabriel Noronha, was fired from his post by the White House on Thursday after tweeting that Trump was “entirely unfit to remain in office.”
+But a State Department adviser on Iran, Gabriel Noronha, was fired after tweeting that Trump was “entirely unfit to remain in office.”

 First lady Melania Trump’s chief of staff, Stephanie Grisham, also resigned on Wednesday.
 Two sources told Reuters that White House social secretary Rickie Niceta also quit, as did Sarah Matthews, a deputy White House press secretary.

 Pottinger, a former Reuters and Wall Street Journal reporter who left journalism to join the U.S. Marines after the Sept.
-11 attacks on the United States in 2001, had served in the White House since the beginning of Trump’s presidency in 2017.
+11 attacks on the United States in 2001, had served in the White House since Trump took office.

-Reporting by Steve Holland, Matt Spetalnick and David Shepardson in Washington, Steve Stecklow in London; additional reporting by Andrea Shalal, Mark Hosenball, David Brunnstrom, Humeyra Pamuk, Andrea Shalal, Arshad Mohammed; Editing by Alistair Bell and Kevin Liffey
+Reporting by Steve Holland, Matt Spetalnick and David Shepardson in Washington, Steve Stecklow in London; additional reporting by Andrea Shalal, Mark Hosenball, David Brunnstrom, Humeyra Pamuk, Andrea Shalal, Arshad Mohammed; Editing by Alistair Bell and Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.